xeruf/instalee/README.md

 - Use system subdirectories for handlers and groups, which are used by default when system is detected

+## Notes on this Repository

+### Groups

+- shell/basics: without these a linux machine is hardly usable
+- shell/tools: without these, a linux computer is not productively usable for me
+- shell/enhancements: replacements for commonly used, dated tools, such as `ls`->`exa` and `top`->`glances`

+### Handlers

 ## Notable Projects

 - another universal package manager,